-- The dough can handle some kneading but be careful to not overwork it.
+- Don’t overwork the dough.
+The dough can handle some kneading but be careful to not overwork it.
 Handling the dough too much can result in tough, chewy scones.

-- Fresh or frozen peaches work best for this recipes.
+- Avoid canned peaches.
+Fresh or frozen peaches work best for this recipe.
 Avoid using canned peaches as they are too soft and wet for the scone dough.

-- You may not need all the liquid called for in the recipe.
+- Use only the liquid needed.
+You may not need all the liquid called for in the recipe.
 Add just enough to bind the ingredients together.
 The dough shouldn’t be wet and sticky.

 - Freeze the scones before baking.
 Preheat the oven while the scones sit in the freezer for about 30 minutes.
 Freezing the scones helps to ensure they won’t spread a ton as they bake.